Library Upgrade Years in the Making

 Extensive Use of Light and Open Space

 The 55,000 square foot structure consists of reinforced concrete foundations, structural steel framing with composite floor decking, metal roof decking, and architectural precast wall panels.
 Large, interior atriums were central to the design, along with expansive outside views provided by glass curtain walls.
 The unique rooftop framing, in conjunction with the glass walls and atriums, allow for an abundance of natural light throughout much of the building.
 The lateral forces at work in this design are resolved through the use of steel X and K bracing frames and by utilizing the precast wall panels as shear elements.
 The final design results in a modern and efficient structure that blends seamlessly with the surrounding Prairie Trail development.

 The increased size of the new facility will allow the library to grow its circulation and offer more quiet rooms and public meeting space.
 A drive-up, book-drop location and automated material handler will allow for the quick sorting of returned items, ensuring materials are back on the shelves in a shorter amount of time.

 Additionally, fourteen rooms are available as study or conference areas.
-Another block of rooms are designated for children and teen programs.
-One, large meeting room will have a seating capacity for 300 people and can be divided into three separate rooms through the use of moveable partitions.
+Another block of rooms is designated for children and teen programs.
+One large meeting room will have a seating capacity for 300 people and can be divided into three separate rooms through the use of moveable partitions.
 A number of the meeting spaces are available to the public for rent, while the atrium areas will provide numerous locations for small group seating.